About changes coming to NC employment services

 Here is a list of changes DHHS agreed to make to help you find a job in the community:

-2. DHHS will only spend its money on services that help you get and keep a job in the community.
+2. DHHS will spend its money on services that help you get and keep a job in the community.
 Your job will pay at least minimum wage.
-Here are some of the services that DHHS will offer to help you find a job in the community:
+Here are some of the new or better services that DHHS will offer to help you find a job in the community:

 - Supported employment – Someone will help you find work and can go with you to work as long as you need to learn the job and do it well.
 They can also help your boss learn what you need from them to do your job well.